preraulab/TF_sigma_peaks_SLEEP2021/README.md

 ## Hand Scoring TFσ peaks
-The hand_scoring_tfpeaks function can be used to manually identify TFsigma peaks on multitaper spectrograms.
+The hand_scoring_tfpeaks function can be used to manually identify TFσ peaks on multitaper spectrograms.
 Running this function on EEG data opens an interface with the data spectrogram, hypnogram, and time-series signal.
 This interface allows, zooming, colorscale adjustment, TFpeak/event marking (bounding box creation), and saving of the TFpeak/event labels.
 See the function docstring to explore the hotkeys for further details.

 Usage:
 ```